arqo123/cursor-smart-modes/README.md

 mkdir -p .cursor/memory-bank
 ```

-Copy the content from [`memory-bank.md`](./memory-bank.md) and initialize your project's memory bank files as needed.
+Copy the content from [`memory-bank.md`](./memory-bank.md) and follow these steps:

+1. **Add to Cursor User Rules**: Go to Cursor Settings → Rules → User Rules and paste the entire content of the `memory-bank.md` file
+2. **Initialize via AGENT mode**: In any Cursor chat, switch to AGENT mode and type "initialize memory bank"

+This will properly configure the Memory Bank system and create the necessary files for your project.

 ### 2. Install Custom Modes